-ACTIVITY 2: Make Your Own 1968 Campaign Ad
+ACTIVITY 2: Make Your Own 2008 Campaign Ad

-Open "Make Your Own 1968 Campaign Ad" in the AdMaker.
+Open "Make Your Own 2008 Campaign Ad" in the AdMaker.
 Explain to students that this activity is more open-ended than Activity 1.
-For this activity, students will create a 30-second 1968 ad for a candidate of their choice.
+For this activity, students will create a 30-second 2008 ad for a candidate of their choice.

-In completing their ads, students will have access to the images used in the original ad, additional video and images related to the 1968 election, and additional audio.
+In completing their ads, students will have access to the video clips used in the original ad, additional video and images related to the 2008 election, and additional audio.
 Students should:

-- · Review the video, images, and audio provided. - Decide on one issue, theme, or idea on which they want to focus. - Add, edit, and rearrange images and video footage to create 30-second ads. - Complete their ads with voiceover, music, titles, effects, and/or transitions.
+- · Review the video, images, and audio provided. - Decide on one issue, theme, or idea on which to focus. - Add, edit, and rearrange images and video footage to create 30-second ads. - Complete their ads with voiceover, music, titles, effects, and/or transitions.